 Your Hickman® Catheter will be assessed 24 hours following the insertion for any bleeding or bruising at the insertion site.
-It will be redressed if necessary.
+The dressing will be changed if necessary.
 The area above the insertion site will be checked for swelling, redness or pain.

-The stitches on your neck are removed 10 days following the insertion of your Hickman® Catheter and the stitches at the catheter insertion site on your chest are removed three weeks after insertion.
+The stitches on your neck are removed 10 days following the insertion of your Hickman® Catheter and the stitch at the catheter insertion site on your chest is removed three weeks after insertion.

-Your Hickman® Catheter will be redressed weekly, the positive displacement devices are changed and the catheter flushed.
-This will often coincide with a visit to the hospital.
+Your Hickman® Catheter will be redressed weekly, the positive displacement devices are changed twice weekly while you are in hospital.
+If you are an outpatient these will be changed weekly to coincide with your visit to the hospital or your treatment centre.